Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: A huge model of the world economy

 \section{A huge model of the world economy}

 In this section we develop a huge-dimensional model of the world economy.
-The model is used to forecast output, inflation, interest rates and stock prices for a large panel of countries.
-We moreover analyze the properties of the forecasts using novel stochastic block models as well as Diebold Yilmaz spillover indices.
+The model is used to forecast output (measured by industrial production), inflation, long-term interest rates and stock prices for a large panel of countries.
+We moreover analyze the properties of the forecasts using novel stochastic block models as well as Diebold-Yilmaz (DY) spillover indices.